 If you are looking to supercharge your campaign by adding gamification, great!
 Applying gamification techniques in marketing, such as winning prizes or getting a score, can help enhance loyalty, increase conversions and boost engagement.

-One helpful method in deciding which gaming elements would work with your audience is by looking at the Bartle player types.
-There are four different player types; achievers, explorers, socializers and killers, each motivated by a different incentive for playing.
+One helpful method in deciding which gaming elements would work with your audience is looking at the Bartle player types.
+There are four different player types; achievers, explorers, socializers, and killers, each motivated by a different incentive for playing.

 All eyes are on the prize!
 They want to gain points or get to the next level.
 They like proof of success: points, possessions, or prizes.
 They want rewards and prestige with or without advancement in gameplay.

 - Include a mechanism where scores or skills can be shown off.